 In order to not make this condition worse, you should not brush so aggressively.
 Be gentle around the areas that have already receded.

 Bacteria cause cavities by secreting acid onto the tooth, which eats through the layer of enamel.
 Once the enamel is completely gone, the dentin will become exposed.

 Treatment for tooth decay would require a tooth filling to repair the exposed dentin.
 There is no other way to replace the missing tooth structure.

 Lemon water or preference for acidic foods

 Drinking a lot of lemon water or consuming very acidic foods will erode your enamel, leaving the dentin exposed.
 The reason is because the low pH or acids will eat through your tooth.
 It is not that you can't have acidic foods but if you do, make sure you rinse your mouth out really well with water to wash away any residual acids.
-Below is a photo of a habitual lemon eater with eroded enamel.

 The only way to treat this would be to get fillings or dental veneers.
 Both are costly options even though lemons are relatively inexpensive in comparison.
 Stay away from all those lemons!

 Individuals with GERD are at risk for exposed dentin because when the acids come back up their throat, it bathes the enamel in acid.
 The constant exposure to acid will wear through all of the enamel and expose the layer underneath of it.
 The best way to prevent this from happening is to make sure you take your GERD medication and also to rinse your mouth out with water every time acid comes back up!

 Individuals with this eating disorder will experience a lot of exposed dentin because the habitual vomiting is full of acids.
 When the acids are coming back up, it comes into contact with your teeth and erodes it.
 Typically, the erosion is seen on the tongue side of all of the teeth.

 Treatment for bulimia consists of a multidisciplinary team of psychotherapists, nutrition counselors, and dentists.